Everybody Wants A Piece of the Colonels

 The Danville Advocate mistakenly reported that it was the "Record Herald," but it was the Chicago "Herald-Examiner."

-The "Herald-Examiner" was owned by the newspaper mogul, William Randolph Hearst, then at the absolute pinnacle of his power due to controlling newspapers from coast to coast with millions of subscribers.
-Nelson said that the Hearst papers would get behind a drive to help Centre build a much needed new stadium, and would guarantee $50,000 toward the amount needed to begin construction.
+The "Herald-Examiner" was owned by the newspaper mogul William Randolph Hearst, then at the absolute pinnacle of his power due to controlling newspapers from coast to coast with millions of subscribers.
+Russell also said that the Hearst papers would not only guarantee both schools $10,000 to play but would would get behind a drive to help Centre build a much needed new stadium, and would donate $50,000 toward the amount needed to begin construction.

 On November 17, it was announced by Centre that a final decision, "irrespective of other offers," had been made.
 Centre was heading south to play Tulane in New Orleans on Thanksgiving, November 24, and didn't plan on an early December game.

 The Chicago proposal must have been hard to turn down.
 Getting the powerful Hearst organization behind the little school would have been a real boost in putting up a stadium unequaled for a college the size of Centre.

 Even after Centre announced its plans to play Tulane, the proponents of the game with Notre Dame simply refused to take "no" for an answer.
 Now they pulled out their biggest gun and enlisted his help.

 Knute Rockne, the Notre Dame coach, was intrigued with Centre.
 The "Rock" desperately wanted to pit his team against the Colonels.
 He felt that if the Irish could meet, and possibly beat, the conqueror of Harvard, it would be a major step in his quest to place Notre Dame at the absolute pinnacle of the football world.